hospitaljobsin/hospitaljobsin/README.md

     (option to send specific resume for each job application)
 - add applied jobs list (linkedin has both applied and saved jobs on the same page- differentiated by a filter)

-- we need a separate resource that can return the searched jobs aaa

-- if prompt is show me jobs satisfying XXX conditions, we get a tool call done to call the appropriate jobs. we handle that and show the result client side.
-- we can add other tools too, like showing current applications, saved jobs etcaaa

 # TODO- recruiter portal
 - reduce job address field to location, and geocode it into coordinates (for geospatial filtering)